Push-up bars are highly sought-after calisthenics equipment since they bring an amazing exercise variety to your workout regime.

 7. Handstand

-For various athletes, doing a handstand on a parallette is much more comfortable since you have better control and traction and can easily push yourself back in case of losing your balance.
+The handstand is one of my favorite body weight exercises for demonstrating complete upper body strength.
+Many of my clients find doing a handstand on parallettes (or push-up bars) is much more comfortable since you have better control and traction and can easily push yourself back in case of losing your balance.

-The combination of balance and strength needs a lot of time, patience, and practice to learn.
+The handstand needs a combination of balance and strength, along with a lot of time, patience, and practice to learn.

 Related Article - How To Build A Calisthenics Home Gym